 So one day in early May of 1984, I terminated my pregnancy in a nondescript house on a commercial strip on Mill Plain Road in Danbury, Connecticut, that had been converted into an abortion clinic.

 The circumstances of your conception seem almost comical now and a little pathetic:

 I was a senior at Marist College, very much in rebellion mode, and had a crush on Michael, a freshman who said he was bi.
-He was an exotic and wild man-child who wore eyeliner – tall, slender, with hair dyed strawberry blonde.
+He was an exotic man-child who wore eyeliner – tall, slender, with hair dyed strawberry blonde.
 We’d go out to clubs, drink, do drugs, and dance to Wham!, Culture Club, and Duran Duran.

 That year I lived in a dumpy two-story house across the street from campus.
 Michael was there most of the time and often slept with me, without “sleeping with me.”
 Other than some teenaged fooling around, I was basically a 21-year-old virgin and ready to get it over with.

 One evening I went to bed early.
 With my face to the wall, my roommate’s boyfriend was able to climb into bed with me and pretend to be Michael.
 He spooned me from behind, sliding his hand along my curves and told me how good I felt.
 It was Michael’s voice, but they weren’t his hands.

 Then, all a sudden, laughter.
 I turned over to see this near stranger in bed with me and Michael and some others standing in the doorway laughing.